flurdy/doubledragon/README.md

 Though usually I just spin up another cluster instead.

-Note, any encrypted secrets will have to be re-sealed when re-installing _flux_
+Note, any encrypted secrets will have to be re-sealed when re-installing _flux_ with the new certificate

 ## Add another cluster